Title: The Forgotten Tree

 Rated: PG for now, later R

-Genre: Silmarillion to LoTR: generally encompassing the entirety of Tolkien’s canon, from Gondolin to Imladris.
+Genre: Generally encompassing the entirety of Tolkien’s canon, from Gondolin to Rivendell.

 Warnings: Oh, there will be angst.
 And slash.
-And wars.
-And other things.
+And other things

 Disclaimer: Own nothing, made nothing.